jklarson/volttron/docs/source/developing-volttron/developing-agents/agent-development.rst

 Launch Configuration
 ====================

-In TestAgent, the wizard will automatically create a JSON file called "config".
+In `TestAgent`, the wizard will automatically create a JSON file called `config`.
 It contains configuration information for the agent.
 This file contains examples of every data type supported by the configuration system:

 ::